CCWeng/resume/resume.md

 ### Summary

 *   My research field is about **Robotics Navigation**.
-	- particularly, it is moving object tracking introducing neighboring interaction model.
+	- particularly, it is moving object tracking introducing neighboring (object) interaction model and scene interaction model.
 *   Familiar with **Machine Learning**.
-	- know how to extract key information from data.
-	- know how to get the optimal estimation of the model.
+	- have ever implemented SVM, RealAdaBoost, TreeCascade for detecting objects which are of the same category but with various appearance, such as cars and pedestrians.
-*   With **Computer Vision** background knowledge.
+*   Have **Computer Vision** background knowledge.
-	- Able to deal with vision-based perception.
+	- learned about vision-based perception issues, which include features, camera model and 3D object shape recovery, from working or taking online courses.

 ---------------------------------------